Small Bathroom Ideas — 31 Tiny, Yet Super Clever Spaces That Easily Fit Style and Practicality

 (Image credit: DHM Architecture)

-Get clever with the architecture of your room and if you can, push the walls into the space to try and create more room for shelving, or in this case, a small sink.
-'We highlighted the niche with a colorful tile selected from Hudson Penny Round Emerald and added solid walnut shelf accents,' explains Denise Hall Montgomery of DHM Architecture
+Get clever with the architecture of your room and, if you can, try to create more room for your small bathroom storage, or in this case, a small sink within the niche of the bathroom.
+"We highlighted the niche with a colorful tile selected from Hudson Penny Round Emerald and added solid walnut shelf accents," explains Denise Hall Montgomery of DHM Architecture.

-'The wall sconce adds a touch of sparkle without sacrificing space.'
-Meanwhile, the space is really highlighted with beautiful bathroom tiles.
+"The wall sconce adds a touch of sparkle without sacrificing space," adds Denise.
+Meanwhile, the space is highlighted with beautiful bathroom tiles.

-A small bathroom with a bright painted wall and red bathtub
+A small bathroom with a bright blue painted wall and red freestanding bathtub

 (Image credit: Lonika Chande)

-Sure, most bathrooms have a standard layout where fixtures go.
-But if you're up for a remodel, then changing up the room's layout and design may be in your best interest.
-You can move the small bathroom shower, bathtub, or vanity area round in such a manner that they open up more circulation room.
-Plus, a bathtub by the window will not only open up views but will distract attention away from the room's small footage.
+Sure, most bathrooms have a standard layout where fixtures go but, if you're up for a remodel, then changing up the room's layout and design may be in your best interest.
+You can move the small bathroom shower, bathtub, or vanity area in a way that opens up more circulation within the room.
+Plus, a bathtub by the window will not only offer a view — it will distract attention away from the room's small footage.

-'This bathroom was originally a cold room with a pitched ceiling,' says interior designer Lonika Chande.
-'Bathrooms are so often clinical spaces, but I like them to feel warm and inviting.
-Choice of materials and including fabric and rugs help.
-We reconfigured the layout, positioning a bath in front of the window, adding tongue and groove paneling, and replacing a cold tiled floor with warm oak engineered boards.
-We added storage, a relaxed Roman blind in a favorite Robert Kime linen, and antique kilim rugs.'
+"This bathroom was originally a cold room with a pitched ceiling," says interior designer Lonika Chande.
+"Bathrooms are so often clinical spaces, but I like them to feel warm and inviting.
+The choice of materials, including fabric and rugs, helps.
+We reconfigured the layout by positioning a bath in front of the window, adding tongue and groove paneling, and replacing a cold tiled floor with warm oak engineered boards.
+We added storage, a relaxed Roman blind in a favorite Robert Kime linen, and antique kilim rugs."

 A small bathroom with a fluted vanity